For any SEO, high-quality links mean popularity, trust, authority, and higher rankings on SERPs.

 Because Trust Flow relates to an entire domain, it allows establishing how reputable is a source by looking at just a single backlink from it.

-In seoClarity, you can sort linking domains by Trust Flow, giving you immediate access to potentially low-quality sites.
+In the seoClarity platform, you can sort linking domains by Trust Flow, which gives you immediate access to potentially low-quality sites.

 Some links, however, might come from new domains that didn’t have the time to build up their Trust Flow.
 With those, do a quick manual check to validate whether they look trustworthy or not.